Holiday Festivities at Walt Disney World Resort

 In Toy Story Land, you’ll discover larger-than-life holiday decorations that make you feel toy-sized.
 Plus, you’ll have the chance to meet some of your favorite Toy Story characters who are getting in on the holiday fun.

 Fans of the movie “Frozen” should check out “For the First Time in Forever: A Frozen Sing-Along Celebration” any time of year, but during the holidays, you can enjoy a special holiday finale.
-Enjoy a little air conditioning as you sing your heart out alongside Elsa, Anna, Kristoff, and your favorite snowman, Olaf!

 When dinnertime rolls around, join Minnie Mouse and her friends at Hollywood & Vine for a fantastic holiday-themed dinner party.